 The PhD program in Persian and Iranian Studies at the University of Arizona offers a rigorous interdisciplinary curriculum.
-MA students can focus on a) modern or classical Persian literature and culture or b) Iranian (or other Persian speaking societies') history, religion, social organization, and politics.
-This option allows students to create a self-designed concentration with the approval of the Director of Graduate Studies.
+PhD students can focus on a) modern or classical Persian literature and culture or b) Iranian (or other Persian speaking societies') history, religion, social organization, and politics.
 They also engage in a critical examination of contemporary ideas and methodologies in the field of Persian and Iranian Studies.

 The Graduate College sponsors several Graduate Interdisciplinary Programs (GIDPs) in addition to the many interdisciplinary possibilities available through regular graduate degree programs.
 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research at the nexus of traditional disciplines.
 The high value placed on interdisciplinary research and education is indicative of The University of Arizona's enthusiasm and commitment to fostering innovation and creativity among its faculty and students.